gsantopaolo/kitchensink-modern/readme.md

     * Step 2: Migrated (`kitchensink-business`) (JAR targeting Java 21) containing the core business logic and the data layer while keeping anything else to the legacy (`kitchensink`) app.
     * Step 3: Spring Boot migration.
 The legacy (`kitchensink`) at this point containing only the web app and the API whas split into two different project and migrated to Spring Boot

-Find a detailed step by step guide of the process in the doc folder.
+Find a detailed step-by-step guide of the process in the [doc](https://github.com/gsantopaolo/kitchensink-modern/tree/main/docs) folder.

 4. **Risk Mitigation**